ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: Related works

-\textbf{Benchmarking distribution shift.} To tackle the problem of distribution shifts when training with multiple domains and generalizing to unseen domains, existing methods can be divided into three groups: (1) \textbf{Data augmentation}. \cite{zhang2017mixup, wang2020domainmix, zhou2021domain, zhang2022exact} enhanced the generalization performance of OoD models by improving the quantity and diversity of data from multiple domains.
-(2) \textbf{Represenation learning}.
-Representation learning can perform inter-domain feature alignment via kernels~\cite{hu2020domain}, adversarial learning~\cite{ganin2015unsupervised}, \etc, or minimize the invariant risk to learn domain-invariant features~\cite{arjovsky2019invariant,liu2021heterogeneous, chen2022pareto}, or disentangle features into domain-shared or specific parts for better generalization~\cite{zhang2021deep, zhang2022towards}.
-(3) \textbf{Learning strategy.} This kind of methods enhanced the generalization ability with the usage of general learning strategies, such as ensemble learning~\cite{li2022domain}, meta learning~\cite{li2018learning} and self-supervised learning~\cite{carlucci2019domain}.
-However, recent studies have discovered that ERM methods outperformed state-of-the-art on average when carefully tuned and implemented ~\cite{gulrajani2020search, ye2022ood}.
-Differently from previous studies, we investigate when and how the distribution shifts can be mitigated through distillation learning.
+\textbf{Benchmarking distribution shift.} Big data often comes from multiple domains, with distribution shifts across sources, leading to a significant failure of model generalization.
+To tackle the problem of distribution shifts when training with multiple domains and generalizing to unseen domains, existing methods can be divided into three groups: (1) Data augmentation. \citep{wang2020domainmix} enhanced the generalization performance of OoD models by improving the quantity and diversity of data from multiple domains.
+(2) Representation learning.
+Representation learning can perform inter-domain feature alignment via kernels~\citep{hu2020domain}, adversarial learning~\citep{ganin2015unsupervised}, \etc or minimize the invariant risk to learn domain-invariant features~\citep{arjovsky2019invariant} or disentangle features into domain-shared or specific parts for better generalization~\citep{zhang2022towards}.
+(3) Learning strategy.
+This kind of method enhanced the generalization ability with the usage of general learning strategies, such as ensemble learning~\citep{li2022domain} and meta learning~\citep{li2018learning}.
+Recent studies have discovered that ERM methods outperformed state-of-the-art on average when carefully tuned and implemented~\citep{gulrajani2020search}.
+Differently from previous studies, we investigate when and how distribution shifts can be mitigated through distillation learning.
 Through our thorough and systematic studies, we observe that KD can effectively enhance the robustness of small models in unknown environments, especially for the worst group.